Having an insight into the psychology of users is invaluable in creating successful UX designs.

 Watch this video on some important considerations around multitasking (Duration: 3m 16s). | Start Now |

-There is an important exception on the limitations of multitasking.
+There is an important exception to the limitations of multitasking.

 When driving a vehicle, it is not the act of holding a phone to your ear that makes you more likely to have an accident, but the conversation that is consuming part of your attention.